Races of Starsong

 - Due to their curiosity they change from idea to idea for knowledge.

 - Five clans; Abyssinian, Bengal, Serval and Ocelot.
-The Manus are an outcast clan that paint themselves black.
+The Manus are an outcast clan that paint themselves black, the ultimate disrespect to a tabaxi; removing your clan colours.

 - Native to the Watergod’s Altar, the Murning Sea and the Rimyesea.